Explore public service in the executive branch.

 A cornerstone of the Fielding Center, the Fielding Fellows program provides a select group of Gettysburg College students with an immersive experience centered on the executive branch of the United States.
 The year-long fellowship focuses on separation of powers dynamics, constitutional law, and diplomacy.
 Each year, Fielding Fellows travel to a presidential library to conduct archival research, facilitate on-campus panels and debates, and work on an in-depth public policy project.

 Opportunities experienced by past Fielding Fellows have included:

-- Attending a luncheon with the White House Fellows
+- Attending a dinner with the White House Fellows

-- Receiving a Diplomacy Lab Project from the U.S. State Department
+- Presenting a Diplomacy Lab Project at the U.S. State Department

 The Diplomacy Lab Project is a highlight of the Fielding Fellows experience.
 Students conduct foreign policy research on topics provided by the U.S. State Department, then present their findings to diplomats in Washington.
 Gettysburg College is one of a select number of educational institutions involved in this public-private partnership.
 The theme for 2023-24 is "Reviewing the Relevance of UN Human Rights Council Special Procedures and Investigative Mechanisms."
 Students will conduct research for the U.S. State Department's Bureau of Democracy, Human Rights and Labor.